High Court Refuses Appeal by HIV-Positive Inmates Segregated in Alabama Prisons

 January 18, 2000

-Against the advice of national public health groups, the United States Supreme Court has declined to hear a case brought by HIV-positive inmates challenging their complete segregation by Alabama prison officials, Lambda Legal said Tuesday.
+New York -- Against the advice of national public health groups, the United States Supreme Court has declined to hear a case brought by HIV-positive inmates challenging their complete segregation by Alabama prison officials, Lambda Legal said Tuesday.

 Without comment, the justices denied certiorari in Davis v.
 Hopper, an appeal of an 11th Circuit Court of Appeals ruling which held that the segregation of prisoners with HIV from other inmates residentially and in classrooms, workplaces and all other programs did not violate the Americans with Disabilities Act.